Theses, Project Studies & IDPs

 - Collect all relevant data, model and the thesis as PDF in a ZIP folder and upload it to the Moodle module, your supervisor assigns you to.

-- (Thesis submission only) On the day of the submission deadline, you must send the thesis to grademanagement@mgt.tum.de by 23:59 pm at the latest.
+- (Thesis submission only) On the day of the submission deadline, you must send the thesis to grademanagement(at)mgt.tum.de by 23:59 pm at the latest.
 Of course, you are allowed to submit the thesis before the deadline.
 If the submission date falls on a public holiday or a weekend, you may submit the thesis on the next working day.
 The following documents should be added to the submission:

 - Signature to the page Declaration of Authorship.